 be having lots of flare-ups.
 The best way to get asthma under control is by following

 your action plan and taking all prescribed asthma medicines as your doctor directed.

-control medicine, you'll need to use it even when you feel OK.
-Skipping these
+medicine, you'll need to use it even when you feel OK.
+Skipping these daily medicines

 Have your quick-relief medicine